-We will offer opportunities for parents to participate in Language-Grouped Meetings to discuss specific topics.
+We will offer opportunities for parents to participate in Language-Grouped Meetings (State of the School Meetings) to discuss specific topics.
 Topics may include PSSA data, Strategic Planning Goals, curriculum planning and other concerns or issues they would like to address.
 Many of our families' dominant language is other than English; therefore, the Langauge-Grouped Meetings will give families access to information.
 The meetings will also be a vehicle for families to offer input and feedback to increase student achievement and improve FACTS.